Properties In The Fingerlakes Region: Select Below

 Please fill out and press the “Send” button

-Otisco Lake is one of the Finger Lakes in central New York.
-Our website contains Otisco Waterfront Real Estate For Sale, Otisco Lake View Property For Sale and Real Estate between Otisco Lake and Skaneateles Lake.
-Otisco lake area Homes and Real Estate that are for sale can also be viewed including Marcellus.
+Otisco Lake is an eastern Finger Lake.
+Our Website has Otisco waterfront real estate for sale as well as Otisco lake view property and real estate between Otisco Lake and Skaneateles Lake.
+Otisco lake area homes and real estate for sale can also be viewed including the town of Marcellus.

 Otisco Lake’s name may have been derived from the Iroquois name for the lake’s outlet, Nine Mile Creek, Us-te-ke, meaning “bitter-nut-hickory”.
 At least one older map, published in 1825, has the name spelled as “Ostisco”.
 The name may also have been derived from the word ostickney, meaning “waters much dried away”, or from the Onondaga word ostick, meaning “the water is low”.